appsemble/appsemble/docs/guide/resources.md

 also be manually set by including the `$expires` property with a valid ISO 8601 date/time value.

 > Note: When adding `expires` to a resource, this will not be retroactively applied to existing
 > resources.
-These resources can be updated to have an expire date set by updating the resource and
+These resources can be updated to have an expiration date set by updating the resource
-> including the `$expires` property.
+> and including the `$expires` property.

 ## Filtering resources from the Appsemble API